ajtomato/Go.Documentation/README.md

 *Read* populates the given byte slice with data and returns the number of bytes populated and an error value.
 It returns an *io.EOF* error when the stream ends.

+#### Goroutines

+A *goroutine* is a lightweight thread managed by the Go runtime.

+    go f(x, y, z)

+The evaluation of f, x, y, and z happens in the current goroutine and the execution of f happens in the new goroutine.

 ### How to write Go codes

 #### Introduction